NREL/Value_of_Information_App/paper/paper.md

 Many geoscientists working in geothermal do not actively code and those outside of oil and gas are not familiar with decision analysis.
-This VOI Streamlit App allows geoscientists to visualize the distribution of their data and calculate the value of imperfect (real!) data simply by upload two comma-seperated value (.csv) files.
+This VOI Streamlit App allows geoscientists to visualize the distribution of their data and calculate the value of imperfect (field) data simply by upload two comma-seperated value (.csv) files.
  These two files represent calibrated data set: data assosciated with a positive and negative hidden geothermal sites, respectively.